 Planning for Continuous Improvement

 Your program should develop metrics for measuring and analyzing recruitment strategies to identify future performance goals.
-This includes working with partnering organizations serving vulnerable populations.
-Such organizations may include local educational and social service agencies, public health centers , housing projects, mental health centers, homeless shelters, and Women, Infants, and Children (WIC).
+This includes requesting feedback from enrolled families and data sharing with organizations that serve Head Start-eligible children and families.
+Such organizations may include local educational and social service agencies, public health centers, housing projects, mental health centers, homeless shelters, and Women, Infants, and Children (WIC).
 Your plan may establish and measure data-informed goals around those partnerships.
-The sharing and analysis of data through community assessment, ongoing monitoring, and self-assessment guarantees data is used to continuously strengthen recruitment efforts.
+The sharing and analysis of data through community assessment, ongoing monitoring, and self-assessment guarantee that data is used to continuously strengthen recruitment efforts.

 Read more: